njbear136/Artsy-Capture/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## What the webpage is about:
+# What the webpage is about:
 Artsy Capture is a creative webpage where users can upload a photo and customize it by adding frames, borders, effects, or doodles, and then save it:) Have fun editing your favorite photos with fun stickers and frames!

 #How to use it: